 What is a living wage?

-A living wage is different from the minimum wage; it is calculated as the hourly rate required for a family with two children in which both parents work full-time to meet their basic needs.
-The current minimum wage in BC is $10.25/hour and in Metro Vancouver a Living Wage is $19.62/hour.
-Families who work for low wages often have to face impossible choices: buy food or heat the house, feed the children or pay the rent.
+Currently, the minimum wage in BC is $10.25/hour, but the living wage in metro Vancouver is $20.10/hour.
+This means that families who work for low wages often have to face impossible choices: buy food or heat the house, feed the children or pay the rent.

 - Vancity becomes the largest organization in Canada to adopt living wage policy

 Vancity news release